 Provision for income taxes consists primarily of income taxes related to the U.S. and other foreign jurisdictions in which we conduct business.
-We maintain a full valuation allowance against our deferred tax assets in certain entities as we have concluded that it is not more likely than not that the deferred tax assets will be realized.
-Other entities do not have a valuation allowance, as they are, and are expected to be taxable in the future.
-Our effective tax rate is affected by tax rates in both U.S. and foreign jurisdictions and the relative amounts of income we earn in those jurisdictions, as well as non-deductible expenses, such as share-based compensation, and changes in our valuation allowance.
+We maintain a full valuation allowance against our U.S. deferred tax assets as we have concluded that it is not more likely than not that the deferred tax assets will be realized.
+Our effective tax rate is affected by tax rates in foreign jurisdictions and the relative amounts of income we earn in those jurisdictions, as well as non-deductible expenses, such as share-based compensation, and changes in our valuation allowance.

 Income taxes as presented in our consolidated financial statements attribute current and deferred income taxes of SAP to our standalone financial statements in a manner that is systematic, rational and consistent with the asset and liability method prescribed by FASB ASC Topic 740: Income Taxes, or ASC 740.
-Accordingly, our income tax provision was prepared following the separate return method prior to deconsolidation in October 2021 for U.S. federal income tax purposes, and the separate return method continues to apply for other jurisdictions where we file returns as part of a SAP Tax Group.
+Accordingly, our income tax provision was prepared following the separate return method.
 The separate return method applies ASC 740 to the standalone financial statements of each member of the consolidated group as if the group members were a separate taxpayer and a standalone enterprise.
-As a result of deconsolidation for U.S. federal income tax purposes, we have updated our reported tax attributes in certain jurisdictions to reflect the tax attributes available for future use by the Qualtrics tax reporting entity that files returns separate from a SAP Tax Group.
+As a result, actual transactions included in the consolidated financial statements of SAP may not be included in our separate consolidated financial statements.
+Similarly, the tax treatment of certain items reflected in our consolidated financial statements may not be reflected in the consolidated financial statements and tax returns of SAP.
+Therefore, such items as net operating losses, credit carry-forwards and valuation allowances may exist in the standalone financial statements that may or may not exist in SAP's consolidated financial statements.
+As such, our income taxes as presented in these consolidated financial statements may not be indicative of the income taxes that we will generate in the future.